dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 * X79
 * X99
 * X299
+* C612
+* C621
+* C422
 * B360
 * B365
 * H310
 * H370
 * Z390

 See below for more info

 ## Audio

-With audio and ethernet, most boards are supported and you can find a more extensive list from [AppleALC](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs) for audio.
+With audio, most boards are supported and you can find a more extensive list from [AppleALC](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs) for audio.
 VoodooHDA is another option for legacy users

 ##  Ethernet